Geometric Rescaling Algorithms for Submodular Function Minimization: Strongly polynomial algorithms

 Theorem~\ref{thm:oracle-running time} gives a running time $O((n^6 \cdot \EO+n^7)\log n)$ using the \textsc{Rescaling-SFM} algorithm.
 In Section~\ref{sec:strong-fast}, we give an enhanced version of the algorithm with running time $O((n^5\cdot \EO+n^6)\log^2 n)$.

 Let us now give an overview of Algorithm~\ref{alg:strongly-1}.
-The algorithm reduces the ground set by contracting elements that must be included in every optimal solution.
+The ground set is reduced by contracting elements that must be included in every optimal solution.
 The set $T$ represents the current set of contracted elements.
 Thus, the submodular function at the current stage will be defined as $f(S\cup T)-f(T)$ for the original input function $f$, with the possible exception of $f(V)$.
 Therefore, the complexity of evaluating the current $f$ is still $\EO$.
 We will use $n$ below to denote the size of the original ground set $V$.

-Once $\ell(v)\ge 0$ for all $v\in V$, we conclude that $S=\emptyset$ is the minimizer of the current function; we return $T$ as the minimizer of the original function.
+Once $\ell(v)\ge 0$ for all $v\in V$, we conclude that $S=\emptyset$ is the minimizer of the current function; we return $T$ as the unique minimal minimizer of the original function.
 Otherwise, as long as $\ell^-(V)<0$, each main iteration calls the oracle \textsc{Approx-SFM}($\lf,\delta)$.
 Two types of contractions are used.
-All cycles in $F$ can be contracted to single elements, since an optimal solution can contain either all or no element of a cycle (line~\ref{l:contract-c}).
+All cycles in $F$ can be contracted to single elements using the operation \eqref{eq:contract}, since an optimal solution can contain either all or no element of a cycle (line~\ref{l:contract-c}).
 The other type of contraction (in line~\ref{l:contract-2}) reduces the size of the ground set by eliminating elements that must be contained in every optimal solution.

 The other main step of the algorithm is adding new arcs to $F$.
 The following lemma shows the validity of these steps and that either of these operations should occur in every iteration.